ruifelixpereira/aio-workshop/lab03-dataflow-adx/README.md

 ![alt text](docs/assets/ingestion.png)

 In the Permissions option, add the `AllDatabasesAdmin` role to your own user.
-This will simplify some of the operations you will need to execute later.
+This will allow some of the operations you will need to execute later.

 ![alt text](docs/assets/left-hand-menu.png)